Neil Coyle: Parliamentary career

 He chairs the All-Party Parliamentary Group (APPG) for Wines and Spirits, the secretariat for which is provided by the Wine and Spirit Trade Association, which is based in Coyle's constituency.
 He also chairs the APPG for Foodbanks, which he established in 2017, as well as those for Ending Homelessness and Counter Extremism.
-He is a member of the Co-operative Party and Progressive Britain.

 In February 2019, Coyle said that he had declined an invitation to join The Independent Group, later Change UK, a splinter group of centrist Labour and Conservative MPs that formed that month.

+Coyle was again re-elected at the 2019 general election with an increased vote share of 54.1% and an increased majority of 16,126.

 In May 2021, Coyle reported Corbyn to the Parliamentary Commissioner for Standards, claiming that Corbyn had failed to declare full legal funding.
 The Commissioner did not uphold the complaint, noting there was no requirement to register legal support from a membership organisation.

-On 11 February 2022, as a result of controversial statements by Coyle, the Labour whip was suspended from him and he was barred from all bars on the Westminster estate (see Alleged Sinophobia below).
+On 11 February 2022, as a result of controversial statements by Coyle, the Labour whip was suspended from him and he was barred from all bars on the Westminster estate.
 Coyle also had his Labour Party membership administratively suspended, pending an investigation.
+In May 2023, he was readmitted to the Labour Party.

+At the 2024 general election, Coyle was again re-elected, with a decreased vote share of 44.8% and a decreased majority of 7,787.

+According to information obtained by Politico, new concerns regarding his behaviour toward staff emerged in 2024.
+Elected to a seat on the Work and Pensions Committee in October 2024 he departed a few weeks later.
+Coyle has rejected any suggestion that his departure from the committee is connected to the reported incident.